wetjie/Project_BTPR3203_2026B_Group5/README.md

 # Project_BTPR3203_2026B_Group5

-# BTPR3203 Python for Data Science Project

-## Project Title

-**Analysing Skill-Related Underemployment Among Tertiary-Educated Workers in Malaysia**
+# Analysing Skill-Related Underemployment Among Tertiary-Educated Workers in Malaysia

+**Course:** BTPR3203 Python for Data Science
+**Semester:** B 2026
+**Project Type:** Group Project

 ---

-## 1. Problem Statement
+## 1. Project Overview

-Malaysia's low unemployment rate does not necessarily mean that graduates are obtaining jobs that fully utilise their skills and education.
-Graduates may be employed while working in occupations that do not fully utilise their skill level.
-Therefore, employment status alone may not provide a complete picture of graduate employment outcomes.

-Graduate underemployment may also differ across fields of study, regions, demographic groups, and educational qualification levels.
-This project therefore examines graduate underemployment in Malaysia from several perspectives using official and respondent-level datasets.
+This project analyses skill-related underemployment among tertiary-educated workers in Malaysia using Python and official Malaysian datasets.
+The project investigates graduate underemployment through three research questions, with each research question following a complete analytical pipeline consisting of data preparation, exploratory data analysis (EDA), feature engineering, quantitative analysis, visualisation, interpretation, and reporting.

 ---

-## 2. News Article Justification

-The project is motivated by the selected news article:

-**Hadi Azmi and Muzliza Mustafa (2026). _Malaysia's low unemployment masks deeper crisis of underemployed graduates_.
-Asianews.Network.**

-The article highlights the gap between Malaysia's low unemployment rate and the continued presence of skill-related underemployment among tertiary-educated workers.
-This provides the real-world context for examining graduate employment quality rather than focusing only on whether graduates are employed.

----

-## 3. Research Questions
+## 2. Research Questions

-### RQ1
+### RQ1 — Overall Trend

-**How many graduates in Malaysia are currently working in jobs that don't match their qualification level, and how has this number changed over time?**
+**Research Question:** What is the present state of graduates in Malaysia who are employed in jobs that are not aligned with their qualifications, and how has this situation changed over the years?

-RQ1 examines the scale and temporal pattern of skill-related underemployment using quarterly DOSM data.
+This analysis examines the national trend of skill-related underemployment among tertiary-educated workers, including changes over time, age-group patterns, sex patterns, and an illustrative long-term projection.

-### RQ2
+### RQ2 — Field and Regional Comparison

-**Which fields of study (or regions/states) have the highest rates of graduate underemployment in Malaysia?**
+**Research Question:** Which fields of study (or regions/states) have the highest rates of graduate underemployment in Malaysia?

-RQ2 examines differences in current occupation-based underemployment across fields of study and Malaysian states using the KRI GCTS dataset.
+This analysis compares graduate underemployment across fields of study and Malaysian states or regions, and examines field–region patterns using descriptive analysis and visualisation.

-### RQ3
+### RQ3 — Demographic and Educational Factors

-**What demographic and educational factors are associated with graduate underemployment in Malaysia?**
+**Research Question:** What demographic and educational factors are associated with graduate underemployment in Malaysia?

-RQ3 examines the association between underemployment and:
+This analysis investigates graduate underemployment based on:

 - Sex
 - Age group